- This event has passed.

 7. All participants will automatically be placed on the waitlist.

 Returning Participants – Men who played in the King of the Beach League last summer will receive Priority Registration.
 If your name has changed, please notify the Adult Program Manager at email@example.com.
 You will be approved and you will receive an automated email reminding you to log back in to the system and complete payment to finalize registration.
-You are guaranteed a spot as long as you do this before Thursday, March 15th at noon.
+You are guaranteed a spot as long as you do this before Priority Registration ends.
 After this time, your spot will be released to the next person on the waitlist.

-New Participants – After the Priority Registration deadline on Thursday, March 15th at noon, remaining spots in the league will be released.
+New Participants – After the Priority Registration deadline, remaining spots in the league will be released.
 If there is space, you will receive an automated email reminding you to log back in to the system and complete payment to finalize registration.
 You will need to do this ASAP.

 8. Make your payment.
 Please note that the system only accepts Visa and MasterCard.
 Visa Debit cards are not accepted.